EMOVE Touring Review: Overview

 The EMOVE Touring is one, if not, the best scooter at its price point.
-It has a massive 756 watt-hour LG battery (since April 2020) that delivers plenty of range at top speed; it has tons of deck space and excellent suspension, giving it fabulous ride quality; and it’s very customizable given some of its newer features, including plug-and-play cabling and seat mounting holes.
+It has a massive 624 watt hour LG battery that delivers plenty of range at top speed; it has tons of deck space and excellent suspension, giving it fabulous ride quality; and it’s very customizable given some of its newer features, including plug-and-play cabling and seat mounting holes.
 On top of that, it weighs just 40 lbs, folds into a compact package, and has great safety features for commuting with traffic.

 There is a lot to love about the Touring.
 We think this is an ideal scooter for urban riders who have longer commutes that involves rough roads and some hills.
 The massive deck — which has 5.0-inches of ground clearance to keep you away from road debris and water — is great for long rides and challenging terrain.
 With the option to upgrade from the trigger to a thumb or twist throttle, commuting can be much more comfortable and tailored to your preferences.

 The only notable things we don’t like about the Touring are its small 8.0-inch tires and single wheel braking mechanisms.

 Other Scooters to Consider